 DCFS inspects your home to make sure it is safe and sanitary.
-There is no minimum space requirements if you care for 8 kids or less.
+There are no minimum space requirements if you care for eight kids or less.

 Once you are granted a license, you must notify DCFS if you move.
 DCFS requires periodic license renewal.
 They should mail you a renewal application 6 months before your license expires.